 How does copyright affect my interlibrary loan or 7FAST request?

-- We cannot copy an entire book or more than a “small portion” of a book.
+- We cannot copy an entire book, journal issue or more than a “small portion” of either.

 - We cannot store electronic copies on our server for more than a short period of time.
 You have 14 days or 5 views to access your pdf copy.